VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Vision Government Solutions CAMA
 - AssessPro (Catalis, Formerly Patriot)

 Based on sample data and documentation, all providers differ in how they collect, format, and organize CAMA data.
-VCGI recommends developing a standardized template and schema, including domains for applicable fields, with input and agreement from each vendor.
+VCGI recommends developing a standardized template and schema, including domains for applicable fields, with input and agreement from all vendors.
 In most cases, vendors should be able extract fields they are already collecting with little or no modification (or, ideally, provide VCGI with a read-only API).

 Following discussion with the VT Department of Tax, a phased approach for standardizing fields is the most feasible and realistic.
 The following fields comprise the first phase of standardization.
-All fields except 'SPAN' allow Null values.
+All fields except 'SPAN' would allow Null values.

 |Type           |Field   |Alias   |Description                             |Field Type |Length |Example  |
 |---------------|--------|--------|----------------------------------------|-----------|-------|---------|